neoforged/Documentation/docs/concepts/internationalization.md

 `Component` and `ComponentContents`
 --------------------

-Localizable text can be represented as a tree, each node being `Component` and their text-representible contents being `ComponentContents`. `Component`'s children can be retreived with `Component#getSiblings` (yes we are aware of weird name).
+Localizable text can be represented as a tree, each node being `Component` and their text-representible contents being `ComponentContents`. `Component`'s children can be retrieved with `Component#getSiblings` (yes we are aware of weird name).
 When displaying `Component` to user, its own `ComponentContents` and children's are appended into one String in this order.
 Each `Component` has `Style`, which describes how the text component should look, such as color, bold, italic, and each children inherits parent's style.

 `Component` itself provides multiple static methods for constructing `MutableComponent` - the only implementation of `Component` - with various `ComponentContents`. `MutableComponent` may also be constructed by providing `ComponentContents` directly with `MutableComponent#create(ComponentContents)`